americanexpress/one-app/docs/recipes/Monitoring-One-App.md

 `npm run monitor:performance`

-> Performance monitoring will not run with one-app runner.
+> Performance monitoring will not run with one-app-runner.

 More details for running performance monitoring can be found in the [performance readme](../../__performance__/README.md)/